 The IdeaPad doesn’t fall in with the current trend of ever thinner laptops with the extras trimmed off.
 This laptop is excellent for gaming, visuals and has a very good Blu-ray player in built.
 It’s a lot wider, thicker and heavier than a lot of the laptop class of 2013, but it has nothing to hide.
 It’s a great machine if your digital life is multimedia-heavy and all for a price of around $1,200.

 The only downside to this gaming machine is that it requires two AC adaptors to be plugged in for maximum performance.
 If you don’t mind that, or the fact that this is a huge whopper of a laptop that weighs a ton with a price of around $5,200, you will have your socks knocked off by the smooth and powerful gaming capabilities of this beast.
-I would sell my laptop for one of these machines today!

 The 6GB of memory on this baby is pretty appealing.
 It has a full numeric keyboard, and the sounds and visuals on this machine are pretty great too.
 The price is extremely sound – just $499 dollars – making it a great laptop for students.